 The Graduate Certificate in Financial Mathematics, offered through the Columbian College of Arts and Sciences Department of Mathematics, trains students in sophisticated mathematical techniques so they may analyze problems arising from financial economics.
 Examples include the use of stochastic processes and partial differential equations to study stock markets and to price financial derivatives.

 The Forensic Psychology program offers two tracks: Applied Forensics, which prepares students for careers in law enforcement or homeland security; and Applied Psychology, which prepares students for careers as providers of direct services to clients in organizations such as correctional facilities and community action organizations and can serve as a springboard for clinical work at the doctoral level.
-Students are required to complete a semester-long internship, tailored to their professional interest.
-Evening classes are offered to accommodate working professionals.
+Students are required to complete 250 hours of externship training, tailored to their professional interest.

 As part of the Columbian College of Arts and Sciences’ natural, mathematical and biomedical sciences programs, the forensic sciences program provides an understanding of the integration of forensic disciplines with the investigation of criminal activity, along with an overview of the analytical methods, procedures, equipment and data used by forensic specialists.
 Coursework emphasizes the identification and analysis of evidence as well as the interpretation and reporting of the results.